-This transaction does not require the Audit Record Repository to be able to send audit records using [ITI-20] Record Audit Event transaction.
-However, it shall create and store locally an audit event structured in accordance to requirements defined in DICOM PS3.15 Section A.5.3.2 “Audit Log Used”.
+This transaction may involve the disclosure of sensitive information.
+Logging these retrieval transactions as a query event is appropriate.
+However, ATNA Profile does not require the Audit Record Repository to be able to send audit records using [ITI-20] Record Audit Event transaction. the ARR shall create and store locally an audit event structured in accordance to requirements defined in DICOM PS3.15 Section A.5.3.2 “Audit Log Used”.
 DICOM PS3.15 defines a specific structure for an audit record that may be created when an Audit Log is used.
-See http://dicom.nema.org/medical/dicom/current/output/chtml/part15/sect_A.5.3.2.html DICOM PS3.15 Section A.5.3.2 “Audit Log Used” for further details.
+See http://dicom.nema.org/medical/dicom/current/output/chtml/part15/sect_A.5.3.2.html for further details.

 3.82 Retrieve Syslog Event